 Brown the Beef:

-Add 1 lb of ground beef and sauté for 5-7 minutes, breaking apart with a spatula until thoroughly browned.
+Add 1 lb ground meat sauté for 5-7 minutes breaking apart with a spatula until browned all the way through.

 Drain any excess fat.